Spring–Summer 2026

 Course materials and resources

-This course is based on a series of self-contained lecture notes which will be made available in advance here.
+The course is based on a series of self-contained lecture notes which will be made available in advance here.
 Please note that the document might occasionally be updated throughout the semester on an irregular basis for corrections, minor revisions, or the addition of new material.

 Additional readings will not be necessary, but if you are looking for an alternative presentation of the material and supplements, I recommend:

-Van Dalen, Dirk.
+Dirk van Dalen.
 Logic and Structure

 ISBN: N 978-3-540-20879-2

-Gallier, Jean.
+Jean Gallier.
 Logic for Computer Science Foundations of Automatic Theorem Proving

 ISBN: 0486780821